 Los Angeles: The Los Angeles Police Department, South Traffic Detectives, are investigating a fatal hit-and-run traffic collision that killed a man.

-On August 9, 2022 around 9:35 p.m., the victim was crossing eastbound on Broadway at 85th Street in a clearly marked crosswalk.
-An unknown dark-colored vehicle traveling northbound Broadway struck the victim causing severe injuries.
-The vehicle fled northbound Broadway failing to render aid to the victim.
-The victim was transported by Los Angeles Fire Department paramedics to a local hospital, where he was pronounced deceased.
+On December 25, 2022, at around 12:35 a.m., the victim stepped out onto 35th Place, just west of Normandie Avenue.
+An unknown dark-colored vehicle traveling westbound 35th Place struck the victim causing severe injuries.
+The vehicle fled southbound Normandie Avenue failing to render aid to the victim.
+Paramedics with the Los Angeles Fire Department rendered medical aid and transported the victim to the hospital where he was later pronounced deceased.

 On April 15, 2015, the City Council amended the Los Angeles Administrative Code and created a Hit-and-Run Reward Program Trust Fund.
 A reward of up to $50,000 is available to community members that provide information leading to the offender’s identification, apprehension, and conviction or resolution through a civil compromise.